 For children diagnosed with Dyslexia, Whytecliff adapts and modifies course materials and other aspects of learning to work in concert with each child’s unique strengths and talents as well as their particular learning needs.
 Once we tailor these learning materials and processes to their unique learning needs, children begin to develop an entirely new outlook on learning.
 Using a self-paced self-directed approach, we are able to engage children with dyslexia and provide opportunities to learn through different sensory modalities ⎯ auditory and visual methods or visual and tactile methods ⎯ according to each child’s personal interests and strengths.

-Youth with dyslexia are often aided in our program by focusing on one or two courses at a time or working on a project that might incorporate elements of several other courses.
+Children with dyslexia are often aided by focusing on one or two courses at a time or working on a project that might incorporate elements of several other courses.
 These deeper and more meaningful levels of involvement encourage neuroplasticity or ‘deep learning’.
 Self-paced and self-directed courses and projects are intrinsically motivating as students are able to work at a rate that suits them and find the ‘sweet spot’ where they feel challenged but not overwhelmed.
 As children’s skills gradually improve, they’re able to complete courses at a faster rate as the program goes on.
 By helping children get back onto their feet, learn how to learn, and start to progress through their education, we open doors that pave the way to a brighter and more exciting future for children with dyslexia.